leo-gan/DGA_detection/README.md

 It is the `catboost.0.977.26_ensemble.model`.
 It is trained on 1000 iterations, so it is smaller than the previous best.

-See the DGA_detection.ipynb : "Ensemble: token-based and bytes-based" section.
+See the `DGA_detection.ipynb`: "Ensemble: token-based and bytes-based" section.

 The model features:
 - ngram length numbers, extracted by a tokenizer: 14 lengths
 - bytes as features: 26 bytes.
-Note: for the long domains it takes bytes from the middle of the string.
+- for the long domain names, the model takes bytes from the middle of the string.

 ## 2022-09-23